CYBERSECURITY TIPS FOR YOUR SMALL OR MEDIUM BUSINESS

 1. Invest in effective cybersecurity.

-In our recent survey of SMBs, an astonishing 20% of respondents admitted they don't have (or don't know if they have) endpoint security.
+In our recent survey of small and medium-sized businesses (SMBs), an astonishing 20% of respondents admitted they don't have (or don't know if they have) endpoint security.
 Reliable, effective endpoint protection is the first step to building your business' cybersecurity foundation.1

 16% of IT decision makers base their cybersecurity purchase choices on strong reviews and peer recommendations.1